-He secured votes from 73 of FIFA’s 209 member associations during a failed attempt to topple Blatter last year and said his numbers had since improved.
+He secured votes from 73 of FIFA's 209 member associations during a failed attempt to oust Blatter last year and said his numbers had since improved.

 Blatter and FIFA vice-president Michel Platini were suspended for eight years last month over irregular payments, while a US inquiry which has left 39 individuals and two companies facing charges over bribes for football deals.

 Prince Ali said the best way for FIFA to ensure it was clean was to open the books to proper scrutiny.

 ‘That's what we need to do from now on in FIFA in terms of all aspects of the organisation whether it's our financial situation -- salaries for example, or World Cup bids -- that's what the world deserves,’ he said.